 Therefore, for short, and particularly finite measurements the shot-noise limit of fluctuations for long receptor read-out \cite{berg77,Bialek_2005,GodecMetz,GodecMetz2} gives only an upper bound to the uncertainty of the estimate, whereas the inequality becomes sharp at long times.

 Fundamental bounds on the precision of inferring $c$ from $\theta_1(t)$ can be found in \cite{berg77}.
-Using a maximum likelihood estimate of $c$ given the entire time trace it has been found that the of $c$ from a long single measurement can reduce the error of the estimate of $c$ by a factor of two \cite{endr09,mora10}.
+Using the entire time trace of the receptor occupancy $x_\tau$ ($0\le \tau\le t$) instead of the occupation time $\theta_1(t)$ alone, and employing a maximum likelihood estimate of the concentration $c$, the error of the resulting estimate (i.e., its variance) is found to be reduced further by a factor of $1/2$ \cite{endr09,mora10}.
 A detailed discussion of the precision of inferring kinetic parameters by means of non-local functionals can be found in \cite{hart16a}.